NodeDiver/subscriptn-simple/DEVELOPMENT_LOG.md

 ### User Prompt: Consolidate Security Information and Simplify README
 **Time**: Current session
-**Request**: Move security details from README Security & Privacy section to SECURITY.md and replace the section with a simple reference to check SECURITY.md.
+**Request**: Move the security details from README Security & Privacy section to SECURITY.md and replace the section with a simple reference to check SECURITY.md.

 **Actions Taken**:
 - **Step 1**: Enhanced SECURITY.md with missing details from README: